 Activities, Dementia Activities, and much more!
 Just go to our Kindle

 Free For Seniors

 -- (Any others too, of course!)
 Check out the various items you can

 Health, Music and Mood -- Is there a correlation between health, music and mood?
 You may already know that music can make us healthier.
 Get the amazing scoop on why music and Mozart beat the blues and mend the mind and immunity.
 Some of the favorite holiday activities for seniors involve music.

--- Finding a hobby that is just right for you will give you a lifetime of enjoyment.
+Finding A Hobby -- Finding a hobby that is just right for you will give you a lifetime of enjoyment.
 Here’s the coolest list of hobby ideas (for all ages) either to do alone or in a group.
 And many can be modified to create holiday activities for seniors.

--- Our healthy dessert recipes are delicious and fresh.
+Delicious Healthy Dessert Recipes -- Our healthy dessert recipes are delicious and fresh.
 Lots of ways to modify and use them too, including for low salt or sugar ideas.
 Fun to make for either groups or individually.
 Check these out!